markschl/snakecharmer/test/README.md

 In order to further carefully validate this pipeline, the test data was further analyzed using example scripts from the online documentation of the different tools, currently:

 * [USEARCH pipeline](https://www.drive5.com/usearch/manual/ex_miseq_its.html) for MiSeq 2x300 fungal ITS
 * [VSEARCH "alternative" pipeline](https://github.com/torognes/vsearch/wiki/Alternative-VSEARCH-pipeline/c4859786f05bba35d8c306de4a3d64fea40d9dbf) slightly modified to use UNOISE3 following the [this description](https://github.com/torognes/vsearch/pull/283).
-The pipeline follows the USEARCH strategy for OTU table construction, but using quality filtered instead of raw/unfiltered reads (as [recommended by USEARCH](https://www.drive5.com/usearch/manual/cmd_otutab.html)).
-Our pipeline currently follows the USEARCH approach with a 97% identity threshold.
+The VSEARCH "alternative" pipeline contains an extra step of read mapping against the OTUs to obtain the count table, using quality filtered reads in this case.
+The workflow from this repository maps the raw/unfiltered reads instead (with a 97% identity threshold), [as recommended by the USEARCH author](https://www.drive5.com/usearch/manual/cmd_otutab.html).
 In the future, this should be configurable.

 The following script runs the "simple" workflows and compares the results with the outcomes of our test pipeline: